Bohemian Switzerland: History

 A large number of castles were built in the Bohemian Switzerland region in order to guard the trade routes.
 Several of these castles were also used as medieval robber baron hideouts.
 The region had been very sparsely populated since ancient times by a few Germanic, Slavic and Celtic tribes, but was finally colonised in the 12th century by German-speaking settlers.
-Until the end of the World War II it was home to German Bohemians (later known as the Sudeten Germans).
+Until the end of World War II it was home to German Bohemians (later known as the Sudeten Germans).
 Since its German population was driven out after 1945, the area has been almost exclusively settled by Czechs.

-The area first began to draw tourists in large numbers in the 19th century.
+The area first began to draw tourists in large numbers in the second half of the 19th century.
 Artists of the Romantic era were inspired by the wild beauty of the rocks.
-For example, the artist, Ludwig Richter or the composer, Carl Maria von Weber, who set his famous opera Der Freischütz in the vicinity of Rathen.
+For example, the artist Ludwig Richter or the composer Carl Maria von Weber, who set his famous opera Der Freischütz in the vicinity of Rathen.

 National park

 As early as 1972, the whole of Bohemian Switzerland was placed under protection.
-When, in 1990, the status of Saxon Switzerland was raised to that of a national park, efforts were stepped up to place the Bohemian part of the Elbe Sandstone Mountains under national park protection as well.
-A plan devised in 1991 envisaged that this would also include the Růžovský vrch (formerly Rosenberg).
+When, in 1990, the status of Saxon Switzerland was raised to that of a national park, efforts were stepped up to place the Bohemian part of Saxon-Bohemian Switzerland under national park protection as well.
+A plan devised in 1991 envisaged that this would also include the Růžovský vrch.
 This plan was heavily resisted by various groups, such as the owners of hunting land and the forestry industry.
 A compromise proposal also fell on stony ground.
-In 1999 the Czech government decided to create the Bohemian Switzerland National Park to its originally envisaged extent.
-On 1 January 2000 the valuable forest and rock landscape, the gorges of the Kamnitz and the area around the Růžovský vrch were given national park status.
+In 1999, the Czech government decided to create the Bohemian Switzerland National Park to its originally envisaged extent.
+On 1 January 2000 the valuable forest and rock landscape, the Kamenice Gorge and the area around the Růžovský vrch were given national park status.
 The headquarters of the national park authority is located in Krásná Lípa, and there are information offices in Hřensko and Jetřichovice.

+As of today large portion of the park has been completely wiped off the map, due to a large scale manmade fire that took place in July of 2022.